 - Ignoring event-specific movement patterns

-HIIT must support strength, not replace it.
+HIIT has to support your strength, not replace it.

 Signs HIIT Is Improving Performance